hlefebvr/idol/documentation/tutorials/getting_started/using_an_external_solver.rst

 Solving the model using an external solver
 ------------------------------------------

-We can now solve_with_farkas_pricing our optimization model.
+We can now solve our optimization model.
 Idol offers different approaches for solving optimization problems.
 To select the desired approach for a given model, one must call the :cpp:`Idol::set_optimizer<>` method and set its template argument as the desired "backend solver".
 For instance, the following will set the optimizer to Gurobi for solving our model.